chatox/networks-science-course/theory/README.md

 ### During class

 We will have a mid-term exam; there will be no lecture after the exam.
+The topics for the exam will be TT01-TT09, TT10bis.

 ## Session 6: Random networks (ER model)